 There are plenty of local and nationwide services that recycle, or better yet, reuse your empty cartridges, and we've put together this guide to help find the best solution for you.

-If you have full / unused cartridges made by your original printer manufacturer and still sealed in their packaging, try our full cartridge guide instead:
+If you have full & unused cartridges still sealed in their packaging that were made by your original printer manufacturer, do not recycle them as empties — try our full cartridge guide instead:

 If your empty cartridges have enough value, it's best for them to be reused to raise funds for good causes instead of recycled as scrap — they're refilled and sold as 'remanufactured' cartridges, which uses much less oil and CO2.